AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 #### Globus User Permissions for Guest Collections (Subscription-only feature)

-If we have a Globus subscription, we can set permissions on individual directories and files for Globus users and groups under Guest Collections.
+If we have a Globus subscription associated with the endpoint, we can set permissions on individual directories and files for arbitrary Globus users and groups under Guest Collections.
 We would do this using the Globus Web Application as follows:

 Log into the Globus Web Application and click on “Collections” in the left-hand menu.